 Build like a Beast

-Some images of the Interactive Building Experiments with Kids.
-What can we learn from how animals grow their houses?
-Together with Nature Optimist Thijs de Zeeuw, we explored the Amsterdam Science Park for Animal houses, and collected materials along the way to build our beastly huts.
+What can we learn from how animals grow their houses, and can we build like a beast ourselves?
+Together with Nature Optimist Thijs de Zeeuw, we went on an expedition to explore Animal Houses on the Amsterdam Science Park, and visited an ecological beekeeper at Jeugdland.
+Along the way, we tasted honey and collected materials to build our beastly huts.

 Next recommended article: